 When you apply for or renew your South Carolina driver's license, you must certify that you are insured by an automobile liability policy under a company licensed to do business in this state.
-If you do not own a vehicle or a vehicle is not in your household, you must mark that on the second page of the Application for a Non-Commercial Credential (SCDMV Form 447-NC) or the Application for a Commercial Driver's License (SCDMV Form 447-CDL), depending on which license you have.
+If you do not own a vehicle or a vehicle is not in your household, you must mark that on the second page of the Application for a Beginner's Permit, Driver's License, or Identification Card (SCDMV Form 447-NC) or the Application for a Commercial Driver's License (SCDMV Form 447-CDL), depending on which type of card you have.

 You must provide the name of your insurance company the first-time you register your vehicle in this state and every time you renew your vehicle registration.
 If the SCDMV cannot verify you have insurance, your license and registration may be suspended.
 If you're new to this state and have a policy with a national insurance company, you should change your address with the insurance company before you register your vehicle in SC.